NVIDIA/OpenSeq2Seq/docs/sources/source/installation-instructions.rst

 default, you will need to build TensorFlow from sources with custom CTC decoder with language model operation.
 In order to do that, follow the steps below.
-Alternatively, you can disable language model by setting "use_language_model" parameter of decoder to False, but that will lead to a much worse model accuracy.
+Alternatively, you can disable language model by setting "use_language_model" parameter of decoder to False, but that will lead to lower model accuracy.

 How to add CTC decoder with language model to TensorFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First of all, make sure that you installed CUDA >= 9.2, cuDNN >= 7.0, NCCL >= 2.2.

 1. Install `boost <http://www.boost.org>`_::